-Our number one tip for anyone baking a cake: Use fresh baking powder and baking soda!
-If it's been more than six months since you bought the baking powder and baking soda in your pantry, replace them.
-And if you don't know how long it's been, replace them anyway.
-Baking powder and baking soda lose their potency quickly, and your cake won't rise properly if they're too old.
+Our number one tip for anyone baking a cake: Use fresh baking powder!
+If it's been more than six months since you bought the baking powder in your pantry, replace it.
+And if you don't know how long it's been, replace it anyway.
+Baking powder loses its potency quickly, and your cake won't rise properly if it's too old.

 - Heat your oven to 350 F.